Heinz Fischer: Second term as president

 In April 2010, Fischer was re-elected president of Austria, winning a second six-year term in office with almost 79% of the votes.
 The voter turnout of merely 53.6% was a record low.
 Around a third of those eligible to vote voted for Fischer, leading the conservative daily Die Presse to describe the election as an "absolute majority for non-voters".
 The reasons behind the low turnout may have been that pollsters had predicted a safe victory for Fischer (past Austrian presidents running for a second term had always won) and that the other large party, ÖVP, had not nominated a candidate of their own, and had not endorsed any of the three candidates.
 Prominent ÖVP members, unofficially but in public, even suggested to cast a blank vote, which 7% of the voters did.

+Post-presidency

+In 2017, he and former UN secretary-general Ban-Ki Moon co-founded the Ban Ki-Moon Centre for Global Citizens, an international non-governmental organization to advance the Sustainable Development Goals, headquartered in Vienna.

 Personal life

 Fischer identifies himself as agnostic and as a social democrat.
 He and Margit Binder married in 1968.
 The couple have two grown children.

 Despite being members of opposing parties, Fischer was close friends with former ÖVP politician Sixtus Lanner.

 He enjoys mountaineering and has been president of the Austrian Friends of Nature for many years.